Waiting for a refund? Wondering when and how can you check your federal tax refund status?

 Nothing can happen if your return is not received by the IRS.
 So except for making sure you get an acknowledgement, you can check here if the IRS has received your return.

 Also there will be no estimated dates as to when the refund will be sent because until the refund is approved nobody can know when it will be sent.
-Posting an estimated date creates a lot of confusion and panic if the refund is sent on a different day as we have seen last year.
+Posting an estimated date created a lot of confusion and panic if the refund is sent on a different day as we have seen years back.

 Once your tax return has been processed and there were no errors, your refund gets approved.
 This means that the IRS agrees that your tax return is correct and they will issue you your refund.